 There are other days to look out for on the Swiss school holiday calendar.
 The following days are given as holidays each year in many of the cantons:

-Each Swiss school may also have additional days off for things such as teacher training, service days, or pupil book days.
+Each Swiss school might also have additional days off for things such as teacher training, service days, or pupil book days.
 Check with your child’s school for a full list of days off throughout the year.
 You can also check your school’s website as many will publish a calendar detailing all dates to be aware of.
-For example, ICS Inter-community School Zurich and the British School of Geneva have calendars available on their websites.

 Childcare during school holidays in Switzerland

 Working parents may need to make daycare arrangements for their children during holiday time.
 There is no nationwide daycare provision during school holidays in Switzerland.
 Facilities and activities are organized at the local level through either the cantons or individual schools.
 That said, there are plenty of childcare options available, such as childminders and children’s centers.

 There are also lots of exciting activities for children during the holidays:

 - Holiday programs: Check with your regional canton or school for information – some provide a holiday program (Ferienprogramme in German) of activities.
 For example, Pro Juventute offers a series of holiday programs for children aged 6–16 in various Swiss regions.
 Profawo provides varied holiday daycare to children in the Basel, Bern, Geneva, and Zurich cantons.

 - Sports camps: If your child is into football, they might enjoy InterSoccer, which runs summer and Easter camps across Switzerland.

 - International summer camps: If your child attends an international school, the school might offer provision or be able to recommend a good camp.
 During vacation periods, a popular option for expat families is international summer camps.
 If your child attends an international school in Switzerland, the school may offer provision or be able to recommend a good camp to attend.